isabella232/horizon/Readme-Template.md

 `GitInfo` is a trait which defines the `gitProperties` method.
 This method pulls specific git information for the current repository into a key/value sequence.
 You can use these key/value pairs to extract information for the current build.
 The current keys include:

 * git.branch - Branch name.
-* git.branch.clean - Whether the current branch has uncommited changes or not.
+* git.branch.clean - Whether the current branch has uncommitted changes or not.
 * git.commit.sha - Most recent commit SHA.
 * git.commit.date - Date and time of most recent commit.

-ADD DESCRIPTION OF COMMON STATUS ENDPOINT INTEGRATION.
+A good example of how this method is used can be found in [cascade-http](https://github.paypal.com/Paypal-Commons-R/stingray-common/blob/develop/README.md#http), a sub-project of PayPal's bigger [Cascade](https://github.paypal.com/Paypal-Commons-R/stingray-common/blob/develop/README.md) project, a collection of libraries that implement common patterns and utilities for Scala applications.
+The `cascade-http` library provides the `/status` endpoint out of the box.
+This endpoint returns useful build information for your project, including the service name, dependencies, and git branch and commit information, which is directly provided by this plugin.
+See the documentation for more details.

 ## CustomReleaseSteps